-You may submit your application for the next school year at any time; all applicants are put on a "waiting list" until January when we begin the acceptance process.
+You may submit your application for the next school year at any time; all applicants are put on a "waiting pool" until January when we begin the acceptance process.
 We typically accept students based on a first-come, first-served basis, with some exceptions.
 Preference is given for siblings of current and past students, as well as for students transferring from other Montessori schools.
-We also try to maintain a balance of boys and girls and age groups within each class.
+We also try to maintain a gender and age balance within each class.

 Notification of acceptance is sent beginning in January with enrollment deposits typically due within two weeks of notification.
 The enrollment deposit secures a spot for your child.
-We continue to accept from the waiting list until all classrooms are full.
-For more information see the Admissions page.
+We continue to accept from the waiting pool until all classrooms are full.
+For more information see the Admissions

 Does my child need to visit?

 Yes, we schedule visits for all applicants beginning in January.
 Decision notification is sent shortly after your child's visit.
-Wee Threes and Primary applicants visit in the afternoon for approximately thirty minutes.
-Kindergarten applicants visit from 12:30 to 1:30 during regular Kindergarten time, and Elementary applicants visit during a regular school day.
+Wee Threes and Primary 1 and 2 applicants visit in the afternoon for approximately thirty minutes.
+Primary 3 applicants visit from 12:30 to 1:30, and Elementary applicants visit during a regular school day.

 Do you accept students from any state/town?